ShivamR01/Razorpayclone/README.md

-This is a clone project of RAZORPAY.
+This is a clone of RAZORPAY website.
 Tech Stack used--- TAILWINDCSS

-INSTALL NODE MODULES BEFORE USING THIS CODE